aptend/typing-transformer-obsidian/README.md

 *Note: Auto-formatting only supports Chinese and English as of now.*

 To learn more about the internal workings, see [How it works.md](https://github.com/aptend/typing-transformer-obsidian/blob/main/docs/How%20it%20works.md)

+## Contributing

+If you'd like to make a contribution to this plugin please follow the procedure documented [here](docs/Development.md)